-Team productivity and efficiency are no joke.
-With so many of us working from home and/or moving to a hybrid model, we’re all looking for new strategies to keep the team buzzing together.
-This is what I do.
-Here at Salesforce, I coordinate with over 20 teams in four time zones to work toward a common goal.
-After years of study and practice, these are just a few of my favorite strategies for a steady workflow and team unity.
+At Salesforce, I coordinate with over 20 teams in four time zones to work toward a shared common business goal.
+After years of study and practice, these are just a few of my favorite strategies to establish a steady workflow and sustained team unity.

 Choose, hire, and lead a team that’s ready to collaborate